 Applicants who have a study agreement with a partner company

 Applicants who wish to enrol in the dual-study programme with one of Fulda University's cooperation partners, must first apply in writing to one or more partner companies.
-As a rule, the application has to be submitted one year before the start of the study programme.
-It is also important to note that application deadlines may vary from one company to another.
+Application deadlines vary from one company to another.
+Some of them even expect submissions one year before the start of the study programme.

 Applicants are usually required to undergo a selection procedure at the companies.
 Once accepted by a company, the student has to enter into a contract with the partner company that sets out the implications of the dual study programme for both parties.